jsandersuk/string-diffs/README.md

 When printing a diff to a console you can use the _ConsoleStylist_ which uses ANSI escape sequences to colour the removed and inserted text.

-By default removed text is output in red and inserted text green.
+By default removed text is output as white on red and inserted text white on green.
 Colours can be configured by passing custom values to the _constructor_ of the class.

 #### Basic usage